Itz-Sidra/Temperature_Convertor/README.md

 - `script.js`: Contains the JavaScript logic for the temperature conversion.
 - `README.md`: This file provides information about the project.

+## Demo
+You can see the demo here: (https://itz-sidra.github.io/Temperature_Convertor/)

 ## License
 This project is currently not licensed.